 Emerald Lake Park

 This one's for the suburbanites, under an hour’s drive south-east and you’ll arrive at the foothills of the Dandenong Ranges in a town called Emerald.
 Emerald Lake Park is a picnicker's dream; you’ve got not one, but two lakes, grassy patches everywhere, plenty of BBQs and even two-seater paddleboats should you be trying to charm that special someone.
-As you drive into the park, you’ll see the main lake which acts as somewhat of a tourist trap.
+As you drive into the park, you’ll see the main lake which gets super busy.
 So park that car, and b-line east for the secondary lake called Lake Nobelius.
 The track gets a little muddy, but a few minutes of trudging will be well worth the scenery that you’ll probably have all to yourself.